Ranked! The 13 most disappointing players of the 2018 World Cup so far

 When Argentina struggle, it’s Lionel Messi who gets the majority of the criticism – something that persisted even when the Barcelona man was awarded the Player of the Tournament prize in Brazil four years ago.

-Messi actually played quite well against Iceland, penalty aside, but wasn’t helped by PSG winger Angel Di Maria, whose place in the side must surely be under serious consideration by boss Jorge Sampaoli.
+Penalty aside, Messi actually played quite well against Iceland, but he wasn’t helped by PSG winger Angel Di Maria, whose place in the side must surely be under serious consideration by boss Jorge Sampaoli.
+The ex-Real Madrid man was ineffectual all game – and left on the bench for the Albiceleste’s crunch game against Croatia.

-A 1-1 draw with Iceland isn’t terminal for Argentina’s chances, but with Nigeria and Croatia to come it would have settled some nerves had they managed to pick up all three points against the World Cup newcomers in their opening match.

 4. Christian Cueva (Peru)